10 Tips for Perfect Flyer Design

 The image needs to be easy to “read” and understand at a glance and help the user connect to the elements in the flyer design.
 The image should be of something a person should expect from what the flyer is showcasing – an event or product or sale.

 The image should portray an accurate representation and needs to be sharp and clear.
 Don’t make user guess to figure out what they are looking at.
 They’ll only get frustrated and look away.

 At the same time, make sure to use a high-resolution image.
-The same specs you use for online or digital images may not apply to printed images.
+The same specs you use for images from online or digital flyers may not apply to printed images.
 Resolution requirements are often significantly higher to ensure adequate printing.
 (Don’t skimp on quality or the entire design will suffer.)